BOC-Group/ConnectForPowerBI/README.md

 # ConnectForPowerBI
-Templates to connect ADOIT with PowerBI
+Templates to connect ADOIT and ADONIS with PowerBI

-Connect for Power BI allows beginners and experts to create their own dashboards and work flexibly with ADOIT data.
+Connect for Power BI allows beginners and experts to create their own dashboards and work flexibly with ADOIT/ADONIS data.

 For more information, see our [wiki](https://github.com/BOC-Group/ConnectForPowerBI/wiki/Usage-Example)

 # Features
-* Pre-defined set of Power BI functions to load your ADOIT data.
+* Pre-defined set of Power BI functions to load your ADOIT/ADONIS data.
-* Export objects from ADOIT to Power BI.
+* Export objects from ADOIT/ADONIS to Power BI.
-* Connect different objects from ADOIT and synchronize those relations.
+* Connect different objects from ADOIT/ADONIS and synchronize those relations.

 # Version Information
 * VERSION: 4.1
-* Release Date: 11.06.2024
+* Release Date: 28.11.2024
 * Supported Languages: Every Language
 * Compatibility
   * ADOIT 15.0 or higher
+  * ADONIS 14.0 or higher
   * PowerBI Desktop 2.9 or higher
 * Support: Corrective